 Can curve-fitting be avoided and how?
 Here are some thoughts because this is a very important issue in trading algo development.

-However, if the algo resulted from a process of testing several independent hypotheses, then curve-fitting specifically is no longer the main issue but data snooping bias is.
+If a strategy results from a process of testing several independent hypotheses, then curve-fitting specifically is no longer the main issue but data snooping bias is.
 Obviously, if one tests enough independent hypotheses, the probability of one of them hacking a significant p-value is high, if not close to 1.

 Therefore, we cannot really say whether a trading algo with one parameter tested on 5 major assets is significant unless we know much more than that.
 We cannot also judge the validity of results of trading algos, momentum portfolios and asset allocations strategies published in books or papers because it is hard to know how they were developed, i.e., whether there was any relentless data-mining.